Workshop SAMOURAI

 Joint work with: Amandine Marrel (CEA), Sébastien Da Veiga (ENSAI, formerly SAFRAN), Vincent Chabridon (EDF)

-Joint work with: Miguel Munoz-Zuniga (IFPEN), Delphine Sinoquet (IFPEN)
+Joint work with: Morgane Menz (IFPEN), Miguel Munoz-Zuniga (IFPEN), Christophe Tribes (Polytechnique Montréal)